kaplanz/dynasty/README.md

 ## Install

+### Releases

+Whenever Dynasty publishes a new release, pre-compiled binaries will be made available for download on the [releases page][releases].

+### Source

-Currently, Dynasty must be installed from source.
-To do so, first install Rust (with Cargo), next clone this repository, and build with:
+To install Dynasty from source, install Rust (with Cargo), clone this repository, and build with:

 ```shell
 cargo build --release